-The Molecular and Cellular Medicine (MCM) training program, a recently developed option for graduate studies in the molecular biology graduate studies programs at the Université de Montréal, accepted its first cohort of students this last summer 2013 session at the IRCM.
-With this option, graduate students benefit from multidisciplinary training in molecular biology with a focus on translational research.
+The Molecular and Cellular Medicine (MCM) training program, an option of the molecular biology graduate studies programs at the Université de Montréal, accepted its first cohort of students this last summer 2013 session at the IRCM.
+With this option, graduate students benefit from multidisciplinary training in molecular biology with a focus on mechanisms underlying human diseases.

 The goal of translational research is to bring together basic research conducted in laboratories with the needs of the clinical practice.
 Since the training of new scientists at the university level is highly specialized, it often results in isolating scientific knowledge from medical knowledge.
 Thus, basic research has developed at a rapid pace, in line with the new technologies, but does not always adequately target medical and patient needs.